hotfondue/WeddingCardInvitations/README.md

 # WeddingCardInvitations
 ## A simple script for populating and sharing wedding invitations over whatsapp based on an excel tracker.

-_This script is designed to suit my personal prefernces and will need to be edited to suit yours._
+_This script is designed to suit my personal prefernces.
+I welcome you to fork and edit it to suit yours._

 This repo is designed keeping Indian/large weddings in mind, wherein you have multiple functions and multiple guests.
 But not every guest is invited to every function.
 This is a means to auto-populate and digitally share your invitations.